benjamin-wilkins/treasure-in-hiding/ch-1.md

 "Keep an eye out for the treasure," instructed Uncle Peter.

-"What?" came the 4 puzzled voices of the children.
+"What?" came the four puzzled voices of the children.

 "It's a family myth," said Aunt Sue.
 "According to it, your great-great-great-grandparents buried their treasure somewhere at the land."